 The Luak Group has one vision in mind…Bringing Solutions to Indian Country.

-Brandi Liberty is the owner and CEO of The Luak Group and provides tribal consulting services for Tribes and Tribal entities.
-With over 14 years of experience and over $50.1 million in federal and state level grant awards working in Indian Country her specialties include: Business Development, Indian Housing and NAHASDA, Grant Writing, Grants Management, Tribal Housing Human Resources, Technical Assistance and Training, Economic Development, Policy Development, Compliance, and Strategic Planning.
+Brandi Liberty, enrolled member of the Iowa Tribe of Kansas and Nebraska and descendant of the United Houma Nation, is the owner and CEO of The Luak Group and provides tribal consulting services for Tribes and Tribal entities.
+With over 14 years of experience, she is one of the top five grant writers in Indian Country and has over $78.2 million in federal and state level grant awards for projects and program serving Indian Country.
+Her specialties include Business Development, Indian Housing / NAHASDA, Grant Writing, Grants Management, Tribal Housing Human Resources, Technical Assistance/Training, Economic Development, Policy Development, Compliance, and Strategic Planning.

 Josephine Ethel “Josie” Campbell Simmonds, January 1898 -January 1977